 Any student wishing to withdraw from all classes prior to the start of the term should notify the school immediately.
-Students who withdraw prior to or during the add/drop period will receive a full refund of tuition and fees, less the non-refundable seat deposit.
-Students must complete an official Change of Status form and obtain approval by an academic dean.
+Students who withdraw prior to or during the add/drop period will receive a full refund of tuition and fees if they have completed an official Drop/Add form approved by the Academic Dean for further processing by the Registrar's Office.
 A withdraw becomes official on the date that the Registrar receives a completed withdraw form.
 Refunds for students who receive federal financial aid will be processed as described below.
 Refunds for students who do not receive federal financial aid will be processed within 30 calendar days from the official date of withdrawal.
 If a stuent cancels within 3 business days of signing the application, the student is entitled to a full refund less any non-refundable fees regarding admission that are $150 or less.

 - an incapacitating illness of such duration or severity, as confirmed in writing by a physician, that the completion of the semester is impossible

 - death of the student or a member of the student’s immediate family (parent, spouse, child or sibling)

 If a student withdraws after completing 20% of the semester, there will be no refund or credit of tuition and/or fees Under Any Circumstances.